a-hr/UMIclusterer/README.md

 echo "export PATH=$PATH:/path/to/UMIclusterer" >> ~/.bashrc
 ```

 A docker image is also available on [Docker Hub](https://hub.docker.com/r/ahr1/umiclusterer).
-TODO: upload image

 ## Dependencies